simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

   https://res.cloudinary.com/simonvomeyser/image/upload/v1588611570/dont-use-ftp/dont-use-ftp-list-header-image.png
 ---

-Okay, let's admit it: Testing Laravel itself is an outright joy, but setting up tests for Vue.js components in your frontend is still quite a fight.
-Laravel can't provide an out-of-the-box solution, so you need to Google-Dive and assemble your own Frankenstein's Assertion Webpack Babel Monster.
+Okay, let's admit it: Testing Laravel itself is an outright joy, but setting up tests for Vue.js components in your frontend is quite a fight.

+Laravel can't provide an out-of-the-box solution, so you need to Google-deep-dive and assemble your own Frankenstein's Assertion Webpack Babel Monster @trade;.

 JavaScript and NPM packages change all the time, so most blogposts and tutorials are likely out of date (like this one, I greet you, future person 👋).

 I still hope to help with my "currently working 2020 Laravel 8.x solution" here.

-I also wrote and will show you a little package making setting everything up a cinch.
-Maybe this will still work at the time you are reading this.
+I also wrote a little package to make the setup a cinch.

+In my opinion, setting up tests for your frontend should be easy.
 Why?
 Because:

 > If it's hard to set up tests, nobody will write them